sarahfuchi/Data-Science/Advanced data science (NLP, computer vision, deep neural nets)/README.md

         return LAMBDA * loss1
 ```
-The identity loss compares the image with its generator (i.e. photo with photo generator).
-If given a photo as input, we want it to generate the same image as the image was originally a photo.
+The identity loss compares the image with the source from which it was generated.
+We want an image to be generated that is identical to the original image.
 The identity loss compares the input with the output of the generator.

 ```
 with strategy.scope():